-The University expects students to learn and to follow academic policies and procedures as stated in the Graduate Catalog, the Ram's Eye View Student Handbook, and department or academic program handbooks.
-If a question or problem should arise concerning a course, a grade, a course of study, an academic requirement, or any other academic issue, the student should first consult the appropriate University or program document.
-If the student then believes it is necessary to seek a personal resolution of a problem from a University official, the student should follow these guidelines:
+All graduate students are held to the academic policies and procedures outlined in the Graduate Catalog and department or academic program handbooks.
+If a question or concern should arise regarding a course, a grade, a course of study, an academic requirement, or any other academic issue, the student should first consult the appropriate University or program document.
+To gain perspective, support, and feedback regarding how best to address a concern, students are also encouraged to consult with informed members of the PsyD program, including their academic advisor, research mentor, clinical supervisors, faculty members, and peer mentors.